rafael2k/elks-viewer/README.md

 JPEG decoding uses PicoJPEG.
 Source "graphics.c" contains the graphics operation routines.

-Open Watcom v2 compiler is supported (C86 support WIP), and the software is linked to ELKS libc.
+Open Watcom v2 and C86 compilers are supported, and the software is linked to ELKS libc.

+Folder "3rdparty" contains external software: CPIG (Color Palette Inference Generator) to create optimized palettes for a given image, and a dithering implementation.

+# Usage

 ```
  Usage: {jpg,bmp,ppm}view [-m mode] [source_file]